1. Help Centre

 • Includes a built-in VPN for unrestricted browsing (without a VPN you won’t be able to access sites like Facebook or WhatsApp as these are blocked in China, even if you have internet access)

-• Allows you to use WhatsApp via your usual phone number
+• Allows you to use your usual phone number (so apps like WhatsApp will work as normal)

-• Means you won’t have to search for or join public Wi-Fi networks
+• You won’t have to search for or join public Wi-Fi networks

 • You won’t have to pay additional roaming charges

 You must have a compatible smartphone to use an e-SIM.
-You can check if your phone is compatible on the HolaFly website.
 Most iPhones, Samsungs and Google Pixel phones are compatible, but please check before purchasing.
+You can check if your phone is compatible by checking with an eSIM provider's website.

 How does the e-SIM work?